The ambulance of the future that promises to ‘bring the hospital to the patients’ has been seen out on the streets of the UK for the first time.

 It’s pretty tech, too.
 The futuristic ambulance has been launched by International Ambulances and – let’s be honest – it looks like a spacecraft.

-They’ll cost about £250,000 each, but in return you’ll get emergency unit on wheels that can get up to speeds of 99mph.
+You’ll get emergency unit on wheels that can get up to speeds of 99mph.
 That’s a decent whack if you’re in need of a quick trip to hospital.

 He continued: “We’ve made our ambulance one that is prepared for any challenge or type of situation.

 “Most ambulances take the patient to hospital but ours takes the hospital to the patient.
 What we’ve done is make the patient area bigger and kept the crew cab area the same size.

 “The stretcher is at the centre of the cabin meaning medics don’t have to stand up, but can sit down and wear a seat belt when moving.

 “This means that two medics can be closer to the patient at all times.”

 He added: “We’re going to save hundreds of lives.
 The ambulance enables crews to do their jobs to the best of their abilities.”

 As well as all of the stuff that’s already been mentioned, the new vehicles are also going to be fitted with specialist blood testing equipment as well as machines that can check whether a patient has had a stroke or not.